Depression and anxiety disorders are curable. Faster and more efficient than ever.

-Most recently, Mr. Sturm was CFO of the international diagnostics company numares AG.
-Mr. Sturm carried out several capital measures to finance growth.
+Most recently, Rainer was CFO of the international diagnostics company numares AG.
+Rainer carried out several capital measures to finance growth.
 During his time as CFO, the company made the transition from an R&D company to a commercial, international diagnostics provider.

 Head of Operations

-Maximilian Döbler holds a doctorate in law and is responsible at HMNC for the areas of law, corporate governance, business development and investor relations.
+Maximilian holds a doctorate in law and is responsible at HMNC for the areas of Business Development, Marketing and Legal.

 Senior Project Manager